 If you think you’ve identified a vulnerability, please work with us to rectify and disclose the issue responsibly.
 We provide two ways to report issues to the OpenStack Vulnerability Management Team depending on how sensitive the issue is:

-There are three main sources of security guidance for OpenStack deployers:
+There are four main sources of security guidance for OpenStack deployers:

 You can find the complete list of published advisories here:

 Security Notes advise users of security related issues.
 Security notes are similar to advisories; they often address vulnerabilities in third party tools typically used within OpenStack deployments and provide guidance on common configuration mistakes that can result in an insecure operating environment.

 The complete set of security notes is available online, but they are also published on the OpenStack mailing list when they are released.